Why It Works

 Nonreactive mesh strainer or cheesecloth, handheld or stand mixer

 Don't think of this as a recipe so much as a rough guideline, as it can easily be adapted to accommodate whatever quantity of pits you have left over from other baking projects.
-Many pies and jams call for 2 pounds of fruit, leading to my estimation below.
+Many pies and jams call for 2 pounds of fruit, leading to my estimation above.